gamaynard/RPiHTPC/README.md

 ### Requirements
 The description in the brackets is my build
 * A Raspberry Pi computer [Raspberry Pi 2 Model B]
-* An SD card with at least an 8 GB capacity []
+* A micro SD card with at least an 8 GB capacity [SanDisk 8 GB MicroSD with PiHut SD adapter]
-* A functioning computer with an SD card reader [Lenovo ThinkPad T500 running Lubuntu 20.04]
+* A functioning computer with an SD or micro SD card reader [Lenovo ThinkPad T500 running Lubuntu 20.04]

 ### Step by Step Installation
 1. Install Raspberry Pi OS (formerly Raspbian) to your SD card using the image writer of your choice.
 For simplicity's sake, I used the official Raspberry Pi Imager (v 1.4) to install the [Raspberry Pi OS with Desktop image](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2020-08-24/2020-08-20-raspios-buster-armhf.zip).

+2. Mount the SD card on your computer and navigate to the code(boot) directory of the SD card.
+Once you're there, create a new, blank file with no extensions called code(ssh).
+By creating this file before inserting the SD card into the Raspberry Pi, we enable SSH connections to the new machine, enabling it to run in headless mode.

+2. Insert the SD card into the Raspberry Pi, boot it up, and connect the device to the internet.

+3.